damianhakert/damianhakert.github.io/source/handbook/index.md

 1. Answer questions, thank people even if it’s just a few words.
 Make it a two way conversation.
 1. Appreciate suggestions and feedback.
 1. Don't make promises that you can't keep.
-1. Guide users who ask for help and share links.
-[Types of requests](https://about.gitlab.com/2014/12/08/explaining-gitlab-bugs/).
+1. Guide users who ask for help or give a suggestion and share links.
+[Improving Open Development for Everyone](https://about.gitlab.com/2015/12/16/improving-open-development-for-everyone/), [Types of requests](https://about.gitlab.com/2014/12/08/explaining-gitlab-bugs/).
-1. If someone gives a suggestion, guide them to the [Feature Request Forum](http://feedback.gitlab.com/forums/176466-general).
 1. When facing negative comment, respond patiently and treat every user as an individual, people with the strongest opinions can turn into [the strongest supporters](https://about.gitlab.com/2015/05/20/gitlab-gitorious-free-software/).

 ### Writing Style Guidelines<a name="writing-style-guidelines"></a>

 1. Do not use rich text, it makes it hard to copy/paste.
-Use Markdown instead.
+Use [Markdown](http://doc.gitlab.com/ce/markdown/markdown.html) instead.
 1. Do not create links like "here" or "click here".
 All links should have relevant anchor text that describes what they link to, such as: "GitLab CI source installation documentation".
 1. Always use [ISO dates](http://xkcd.com/1179/) in all writing and legal documents, yyyy-mm-dd, e.g., 2015-04-13, and never 04-13-2015 or 13-04-2015
 1. If you have multiple points in a comment or email, please number them to make replies easier.